jhatin94/tempatlas-swiftui/README.md

 ***
 ## Models

 The data model for the app is `WeatherState`.
-This `BindableObject` is used in most views in the app and contains information like the current active units, the current JSON response from the API, the current focused coordinates, the active Favorites, and a boolean flag for when the JSON response isn't `nil`.
+This `ObservedObject` is used in most views in the app and contains information like the current active units, the current JSON response from the API, the current focused coordinates, the active Favorites, and a boolean flag for when the JSON response isn't `nil`.
 The model has some helper functions to handle adding/removing favorites from the local collection as well as saving and loading this information to/from `UserDefaults`.
 The file contains the `Favorite` struct to contain the name and coordinates of a favorite location.

 ## API